toufiqulislam525/Dissertation/README.md

 ## Data Availability

-Raw Bloomberg files are not included because they were accessed through Northumbria University’s institutional Bloomberg Terminal licence.
-The notebooks are provided as evidence of the analytical workflow and development process.
-Users with equivalent access to Bloomberg data can follow the notebook structure to reproduce the analysis.
+Raw Bloomberg data files are not included in the repository because they were accessed through Northumbria University's institutional Bloomberg Terminal licence.
+Therefore, the repository is not presented as a fully self-contained reproduction package.
+Instead, it is provided as a code audit trail showing the analytical steps, modelling attempts, and development process used to produce the dissertation results.

 ## Main Outputs